Estonia says three Russian fighter jets entered its airspace in 'brazen' incursion

 Foreign Minister Margus Tsahkna said Russia violated Estonian airspace four times this year “but today’s incursion, involving three fighter aircraft entering our airspace, is unprecedentedly brazen.”

-Estonian Defense Minister Hanno Pevkur also said that the government had decided “to start consultations among the allies” according to NATO’s article 4, he wrote on X, after Russian jets "violated our airspace yet again.”
+Estonian Defense Minister Hanno Pevkur also said the government had decided “to start consultations among the allies” under NATO’s article 4, he wrote on X, after Russian jets "violated our airspace yet again.”

+The North Atlantic Council, NATO’s principal political decision-making body, is due to convene early next week to discuss the incident in more detail, NATO spokesperson Allison Hart said Friday.

+Article 4, the shortest of the NATO treaty’s 14 articles, states that: “The Parties will consult together whenever, in the opinion of any of them, the territorial integrity, political independence or security of any of the Parties is threatened.”

 Russian officials did not immediately comment.